Zerobeings/learn/README.md

 > At the end of the auction, the ```closeAuction``` function needs to be called twice; once for the buyer and once for the seller. [thirdWeb portal](https://portal.thirdweb.com/pre-built-contracts/marketplace)

 ### Seller
 When the seller is ready to close the auction, the seller wallet address must navigate to the My Listings page.
 Navigate to NFT being auctioned under the My Listings panel and click "Close Auction" located under the NFT being auctioned.
+In this example, test #4 is the NFT with the "Close Auction" option.

 <p align="center" width="100%">
     <img width="80%" src="images/sellercloseauction.png">
 </p>

-> It is recomended to take record of the highest bidders address prior to closing the auction.
+> ⚠️ It is recomended to take record of the highest bidders address prior to closing the auction.

 Once the close auction function is initiated.
 You will be asked to connect your wallet and then submit the transaction to close the auction.
 After the auction is closed the NFT will no longer be available on your listings panel.